List of supporting Arrow characters: Sebastian Blood / Brother Blood

-Aldus Boardman

-Dr. Aldus Boardman (portrayed by Peter Francis James) is a classics professor at St. Roch University, who is an expert on the story of Vandal Savage, and of Hawkman and Hawkgirl.
-James reprises his role in the spin-off show DC's Legends of Tomorrow.

-Daniel Brickwell / Brick
+Daniel Brickwell

 Danny "Brick" Brickwell (portrayed by Vinnie Jones) is a gang leader in Starling City.
 He earns the nickname "Brick" from being shot multiple times, without ever being put down.
 Brick organizes the takeover of the Glades in Oliver's absence and is later revealed to have killed Malcolm's wife, Rebecca, and thus is the indirect catalyst for the events of the series.
 Damien Darhk extorts Brick into joining H.I.V.E. after they escape from prison.

 In season seven, Brick is shown as an inmate at Slabside Maximum Security Prison.
 Brick tells Oliver about the "Demon" that Ricardo Diaz has been using to forward his orders to.
 When Diaz takes control of the prison, Brick sides with him.
 Following Oliver defeating Diaz, Brick tries to escape through the morgue only to be stabbed by Stanley Dover.

 C

-The Captain

-"The Captain" (portrayed by Jimmy Jean-Louis) is an unnamed man who is the captain of the ship Amazo.

 Lydia Cassamento

 Lydia Cassamento (portrayed by Gina Ravera) is a member of The Quadrant who worked alongside Ricardo Diaz until she met her death at his hands.